 Vented brakes are just like their name suggests; there is a void between the friction surfaces of the rotor.
 Vented rotors are fitted to luxury, commercial, and performance vehicles where the vehicle’s weight alone requires better brake performance.

-The advantages of vented rotors – the void between the contact surfaces allows airflow and removes friction heat efficiently.
+The advantages of vented rotors: the void between the contact surfaces allows airflow and efficiently removes friction heat.

-The disadvantage of the vented rotors is the cost; they cost more than solid rotors as they vented are more complex to manufacture.
+The disadvantage of the vented rotors is the cost; they cost more than solid rotors and are more complex to manufacture.

 Diagnose – Check your rotors when cold; most vehicles won’t require wheel removal.
-The rotor edge will sport the aforementioned void between either friction surface.
+The rotor edge will feature the aforementioned void between the friction surfaces.

 Brake Caliper Issue